rocher/mold/README.md

 as template repositories to create new, customized repositories for other users.

+Mold is the CLI wrapper of the [mold_lib](https://github.com/rocher/mold_lib), the Ada library that implements all Mold functionality.

 Main features supported in Mold include

   * variable replacement in mold files (*.mold)

+  * definition of variables with a simple TOML file

   * for a given directory, variable replacement recursively for all mold files in all subdirectories

   * variable replacement in filenames

+  * variables in variables

+  * predefined text filters (and custom text filters)

   * inclusion of other templates

-  * definition of variables with a simple TOML file

 Variable replacement can be specified as *normal*, *optional* or *mandatory*.
 For example, the variable `foo = "bar"` can be specified with `{{foo}}`,